 Oh my gosh I’m so excited for this week’s Deck the Home Challenge!
 Our theme this week is DIY Outdoor Decor.
 Guys, I was stressing because I had nothing, nada, no good ideas.
 Then I got Pinterest Inspired to make this Santa Stop Here Sign, let me show you how.

-The best thing about this project is that you can make it with all scrap wood, like I did.
-Or you can purchase inexpensive lumber that you can cut with simple tools.
+It’s like a cute little DIY welcome sign for Santa!
+The best part is this project can be made with all scrap wood, like I did.
+Or you can purchase inexpensive pine boards to make yours with simple tools.

 I also made mine with some old ceiling fan blades so it’s a great repurpose project if you have some of those laying around.
 Last summer I made some DIY Garden signs with them.